-When going into reverse gear (and up to around 5 seconds after shifting into another gear), the camera 1 placed next to the lights transmits a view of the rear surroundings of the vehicle on the touch screen 2, accompanied by a mobile and fixed gauge.
+When shifting into reverse gear (and up to approximately 5 seconds after shifting into another gear), the camera 1 placed next to the lights transmits a view of the rear surroundings of the vehicle to the multifunction screen 2.

 This system is initially used with the aid of several gauges (mobile for trajectory and fixed for distance).
 When the red zone is reached, use the bumper image to stop accurately.